solgi123/arash/README.md

 13-thal: 0 = normal; 1 = fixed defect; 2 = reversable defect
 14-The names and social security numbers of the patients were recently removed from the database, replaced with dummy values.

-Ww work qith just 8 attributes and I drop rest of them.
+We work qith just 8 attributes and I drop rest of them.